 If you are tired of feeling sick, not like yourself, and unable to get to the bottom of what may be causing your symptoms, I encourage you to start your own elimination diet.
 Not sure where to get started?

-In my elimination diet program, I walk you through this step by step to give you tons of tools to help you through this important process.
+In my Optimal Reset Plan, I walk you through this step by step to give you tons of tools to help you through this important process.
 I also teach you how to detoxify your body and start to heal your gut so that you are able to tolerate more foods long term.

-Here are just a handful of benefits of an elimination diet:
+Here are just a handful of benefits of my Optimal Reset Plan:

 - Weight loss